Heart & Vascular Institute at St. Anthony's

 The stroke team injects a clot-busting drug called tissue plasminogen activator or tPA into the veins. tPA is the only FDA-approved clot-busting medicine available, and it must be used within three hours of the onset of a stroke.

 Strict guidelines govern the use of tPA.
 Patients may not be able to receive it if they have had:

 - any history of bleeding in the brain

 - major surgery within the past 14 days

 - gastrointestinal bleeding in the past 21 days

 - previous stroke or head trauma in the past three months

-At St. Anthony’s Medical Center, some patients that are beyond the three-hour time limit may still be able to receive tPA intra-arterially — by threading a catheter through an artery and then injecting the drug directly at the site of the clot.
+At St. Anthony’s Medical Center, some patients who are beyond the three-hour time limit may still be able to receive tPA intra-arterially — by threading a catheter through an artery and then injecting the drug directly at the site of the clot.
 Not many hospitals offer this advanced option because it takes a skilled physician to maneuver a catheter through the body and into the brain.

-Other options for stroke:
+Other options for stroke

 - physically breaking apart a clot by using a catheter